ORzazade/hello-world-nodejs-docker/README.md

-# hello-world-nodejs
+# hello-world-nodejs-docker

-This is a basic example for a hello world nodejs app with Docker workflow running on teracy-dev v0.5.0
+This is a basic example for a hello world nodejs app with Docker workflow

 ## Getting Started